Publishing your dissertation

 - the copies for the opponent and the custos

 - the copies to be delivered to members of the university (Rector, Academic Rector, Dean, professors representing the doctoral candidate's subject)

-- other possible copies (decided by the doctoral candidate)
+- other possible copies (decided by the doctoral student)

 Dissertation printing cost compensation

 Faculty of Health sciences compensates dissertation printing costs up to 400€ / dissertation.
 Compensation is available only when printing is ordered from printing house that University has an agreement with (Grano and Juvenes).
 As agreed between printing house Grano or Juvenes and Faculty, the defendant should announce when ordering the printing, that an invoice of max.
 400€ including VAT, can be sent directly to the Faculty.
 In case the printing costs are less than 400€, the one invoice can be sent to the Faculty.
 As a reference, the name of the defendant, date of defense, and code 400010, should be mentioned in the invoice.